mikepsinn/think-bynumbers-jekyll/_posts/2012-08-06-world-press-and-pothi-freedom-index.md

 ---
 > [<img data-attachment-id="8647" data-permalink="https://thinkbynumbers.org/freedom-of-speech/world-press-and-pothi-freedom-index/attachment/press-freedom-speech-propaganda-poster/" data-orig-file="https://thinkbynumbers.org/wp-content/uploads/2014/08/Press-freedom-speech-propaganda-poster.jpg" data-orig-size="605,852" data-comments-opened="1" data-image-meta="{&quot;aperture&quot;:&quot;0&quot;,&quot;credit&quot;:&quot;&quot;,&quot;camera&quot;:&quot;&quot;,&quot;caption&quot;:&quot;&quot;,&quot;created_timestamp&quot;:&quot;0&quot;,&quot;copyright&quot;:&quot;&quot;,&quot;focal_length&quot;:&quot;0&quot;,&quot;iso&quot;:&quot;0&quot;,&quot;shutter_speed&quot;:&quot;0&quot;,&quot;title&quot;:&quot;&quot;,&quot;orientation&quot;:&quot;0&quot;}" data-image-title="Press freedom speech propaganda poster" data-image-description="" data-medium-file="https://thinkbynumbers.org/wp-content/uploads/2014/08/Press-freedom-speech-propaganda-poster-213x300.jpg" data-large-file="https://thinkbynumbers.org/wp-content/uploads/2014/08/Press-freedom-speech-propaganda-poster.jpg" class="alignright size-medium wp-image-8647" src="http://web.archive.org/web/20141215023121/http://thinkbynumbers.org/wp-content/uploads/2014/08/Press-freedom-speech-propaganda-poster-230x300-1407292210.jpg" alt="Press freedom speech propaganda poster" width="230" height="300" />](http://thinkbynumbers.org/wp-content/uploads/2014/08/Press-freedom-speech-propaganda-poster.jpg)All censorships exist to prevent anyone from challenging current conceptions and existing institutions.
 All progress is initiated by challenging current conceptions, and executed by supplanting existing institutions.
 Consequently, the first condition of progress is the removal of censorship.” ― [George Bernard Shaw](https://www.goodreads.com/author/show/5217.George_Bernard_Shaw)

-I generally focus on taking the log out of my own country&#8217;s eye before complaining about the specks in the eyes of our neighbors.
+I generally focus on taking the log out of my own country's eye before complaining about the specks in the eyes of our neighbors.
 Our Founding Fathers were at least kind enough to remove the log from our collective mouth by giving us the 1st Amendment.
 Unfortunately, a very personal tragedy has made it brutally clear that the people many other countries do not share that freedom.

 <a href="https://www.tinywp.in/about/" target="_blank">Pothi Kalimuthu</a>, the systems administrator for Think by Numbers, has made a lot of sacrifices in his effort to realize a vision of a world without suffering.
 Pothi was helping to create a [platform](https://quantimo.do/) to integrate all the data from the world’s life-tracking applications and devices to identify hidden root causes and discover new treatments for chronic illnesses inflicting immeasurable pain.